 The inventive bar menu focuses on fresh fish crudos, Latin and Asian street food, and there’s a long list of local and international wines and beers.
 Cocktails are the specialty, though, like the sexy-strong She Devil, made with El Silencio Mezcal, Strega, cherry liqueur, and a light dusting of ghost pepper.

 The location is urban-central, in the bustling Montgomery Village Shopping Center.
 The menu and setting are a bit modern, featuring rustic Mediterranean cuisine in a cosmopolitan ambiance and showcasing nightly specials from the wood-fired rotisserie (mmm, love the CK leg of lamb and Liberty Farms lavender-roasted duck).

-The Saloon at Jack London Lodge, Glen Ellen
+The Saloon at The Jack London Lodge, Glen Ellen

-True, it can be hard to find hard alcohol amid all the vineyards in this Wine Country part of the world.
-And it can be easy to pass right by this small bar, tucked in the Jack London Lodge in Glen Ellen at the gateway to Jack London Historic State Park.
+It can be hard to find hard alcohol amid all the vineyards in this Wine Country part of the world.
+And it can be easy to pass right by this small bar, tucked into the 22-room The Jack London Lodge in Glen Ellen at the gateway to Jack London Historic State Park.